-- Sales and marketing expenses decreased \$5.7 million, or 7%, primarily due to the following: - Decrease of approximately \$4.0 million related to the decline of travel expenses as a result of COVID-19. - During the first quarter of fiscal year 2021, we enacted temporary pay cuts that resulted in \$1.7 million of savings. - Research and development expenses increased \$7.6 million, or 32%, as a result of an increase in employee compensation and related expenses attributable to the expansion of our engineering group. - The increase is the result of additional headcount related to the acquisition of Hedvig including the stock-based compensation issued in connection with the transaction. - Additionally, certain Hedvig shareholders will receive cash payments totaling \$14.1 million over the course of the 30 months following the date of acquisition, subject to their continued employment with the Company.
-While these payments are proportionate to these shareholders' ownership of Hedvig, under GAAP they are accounted for as compensation expense over the course of the 30 month service period.
-Research and development expenses in the three months ended June 30, 2020 includes \$1.4 million of expense related to this arrangement. - These increases were partially offset by \$1.1 million in savings related to temporary pay cuts enacted in the first quarter of 2021. - Investing in research and development has been a priority for Commvault, and we anticipate continued spending related to the development of our data and information management software applications. - General and administrative expenses decreased \$0.9 million, or 4%, primarily due to the following: - Prior year expenses associated with a non-routine shareholder matter. - The temporary pay cuts enacted in the first quarter of 2021 resulted in \$0.6 million in savings.
+- Sales and marketing expenses remained relatively flat with a slight decrease of \$0.1 million driven by:

-- Restructuring: Our restructuring plan is intended to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
-Restructuring expenses were \$2.3 million and \$4.1 million in the three months ended June 30, 2020 and 2019, respectively.
-These restructuring charges relate primarily to severance and related costs associated with headcount reductions as well as lease abandonment charges related to the closure of two offices in the first quarter of fiscal year 2021.
-These charges include \$0.1 million for the three months ended June 30, 2020 and \$0.4 million for the three months ended June 30, 2019 of stock-based compensation related to modifications of existing awards granted to certain employees included in the restructuring.
+- Decrease in travel and related expenses as a result of COVID-19, partially offset by an increase in variable compensation associated with increased revenue. - Research and development expenses increased \$5.2 million, or 17%, as a result of an increase in employee compensation and related expenses attributable to the expansion of our engineering group. - Stock-based compensation increased \$1.2 million compared to prior year. - Investing in research and development has been a priority for Commvault, and we anticipate continued spending related to the development of our data and information management software applications. - General and administrative expenses decreased \$1.2 million, or 5%, primarily due to the following: - · Reduction related to non-recurring prior year expenses associated with Hedvig acquisition costs. - Restructuring: Our restructuring plan is intended to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
+Restructuring expenses were \$11.6 million and \$2.0 million in the three months ended December 31, 2020 and 2019, respectively.
+These restructuring charges relate primarily to severance and related costs associated with headcount reductions as well as lease abandonment charges related to the closure of one office in the third quarter of fiscal year 2021 and two offices in the third quarter of fiscal 2020.
+These charges include \$1.2 million and \$0.7 million in the three months ended December 31, 2020 and 2019, respectively, of stock-based compensation related to modifications of existing awards granted to certain employees included in the restructuring.
 We cannot guarantee the restructuring program will achieve its intended result.
-Risks associated with this restructuring program also include additional unexpected costs, adverse effects on employee morale and the failure to meet operational and growth targets due to the loss of key employees, any of which may impair our ability to achieve anticipated results of operations or otherwise harm our business. - -Depreciation and amortization expense: increased \$2.5 million, from \$2.6 million in the three months ended June 30, 2019 to \$5.1 million in the three months ended June 30, 2020, driven by the amortization of intangible assets acquired as a result of the Hedvig business combination in October 2019.
-Depreciation and amortization expense will increase in fiscal 2021 as a result of a full year of Hedvig intangible asset amortization.
+Risks associated with this restructuring program also include additional unexpected costs, adverse effects on employee morale and the failure to meet operational and growth targets due to the loss of key employees, any of which may impair our ability to achieve anticipated results of operations or otherwise harm our business. - -Depreciation and amortization expense decreased \$3.1 million, from \$5.4 million in the three months ended December 31, 2019 to \$2.3 million in the three months ended December 31, 2020, driven by the reduced amortization of intangible assets related to Hedvig due to their impairment in the second quarter of fiscal 2021.